User-Centered Design

 • Implementing backend features if required

-• Building final web site or pages including interactive components
+• Building final website or pages including interactive components

 • Testing and refining site or pages